Frequently asked questions

 Do you have to be a Christian to attend Cornerstone?

-While it isn’t required that a student is a Christian to attend Cornerstone Classical School, it is a requirement that at least one parent is a believer.
+While it isn’t required that a student is a Christian to attend Cornerstone Christian School, it is a requirement that at least one parent is a believer.

 Are you accredited?

 Yes, we are accredited with the National Association of Private Schools (NAPS).

 We are also members of the Association of Classical and Christian Schools (ACCS).

 I heard that you were a Homeschool Co-op.
 Is that true?

 No, we are not a Homeschool Co-op.
 Although we highly value the importance of homeschools and of parents being intimately and actively involved in the education of their children, we are a 5 days a week classical Christian school.